Enforcement, Jurisdiction, and Arrest Authority

 Officers have authority to apprehend and arrest anyone involved in illegal activity or violations of state and local criminal laws on its campuses.
 DPS does not enforce Maryland traffic laws.
 If a student commits offenses violating Loyola University’s rules, regulations, or Student Community Standards Handbook, DPS will refer the individual to the judicial process conducted by Loyola’s Student Development Division.
 In cooperation with local law enforcement agencies, any criminal activity engaged in by students at off-campus locations is monitored, recorded, and provided to Student Life for follow-up as required.

-Jurisdiction and Local Police Agencies:
+Local Police Agencies

-The Department of Public Safety has established a working relationship with the local and state police agencies.
-In June 2006, DPS entered into an agreement with BPD to hire “off-duty” Baltimore Police Officers to provide additional coverage in and around campus.
-These BPD officers are also used for large events on campus and to help patrol areas close to campus where the university does not have jurisdiction.
-BPD officers retain all of their powers and responsibilities while in this capacity but are working directly for the leadership Loyola’s Department of Public Safety.
+In May 2019, DPS renewed its agreement with the Baltimore City Police Department (BPD) to hire “off-duty” Baltimore City Police Officers to provide additional coverage in and around campus.
+BPD officers are also scheduled for large campus events and help patrol areas close to campus where DPS does not have jurisdiction.
+BPD officers retain all their powers and responsibilities while in this capacity but work directly for Public Safety’s director.

 In July 2019, the University entered into a Memorandum of Understanding (MOU) with Baltimore City and Baltimore County police departments to coordinate efforts during sexual assault investigations.

 The Director of Public Safety reports to the Associate Vice President for Facilities and Risk Managment, who reports to the Vice President for Finance and Administration.
 The director is responsible for the achievement of Public Safety’s mission and is dedicated to implementing benchmark standards for campus law enforcement as established by the International Association of Campus Law Enforcement Administrators (IACLEA) in which the department holds membership.